 Designing for just energy, transportation, and agricultural transitions.

-Pecan Street’s Center for Race, Energy & Climate Justice brings our unique data and research capabilities to this critical and complicated issue.
+Pecan Street’s Center for Race, Energy & Climate Justice combines data and community-centered research to infuse equity into climate innovation.

-For more information about the Center for Race, Energy & Climate Justice work, please email John Hall or call 512-413-4134.
+This is just the beginning, but we are off to a strong start.
+For more information about the Center for Race, Energy & Climate Justice, please email Anissa Dickerman.